hkniberg/ainutshell/1-main/130-using-ai-vs-building-ai-powered-products.md

 # Using AI vs building AI-powered products

-## Using AI vs building AI-powered products

-![](../.gitbook/assets/130-using-vs-building.png)

 (Warning: This chapter contains code.
 If you don't like code, or are allergic to it, please skip to the next chapter.)

+![](../.gitbook/assets/130-using-vs-building.png)

 It's important to distinguish between the models, and the products that build on them.